steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Animating-and-Modifying-SVGs.md

 |:-|:-|:-|
 |KnobLine|``transform``|``rotate($(-135+N*270),32,32)``|

 **Description:** A knob control rotates the object by 270 degrees with a start offset of -135 degrees, around the center at x,y = 32,32 pixels.
+In this case, the indicator of the control is rotated displaying the current value.

 ### Changing the Position of an Object